scottpham/NICAR16LCC/census-reporter.md

 * [Veterans and Military](http://censusreporter.org/topics/veterans/)

 The rest of these describe the topics in more detail as well as list many tables that pertain to the topic.
 They're a great way to get started if you're just exploring data.

+### Topic Search

+Also available from the homepage is topic search.
+You can start typing words relating to tables that you're interested in, and a dropdown list will show you what's available.

+### What you get

+With either of these methods, you'll get a page describing the table.
+Helpfully, you'll get the universe of the table, to see who is included in the data.
+You'll also see the columns available.
+Off to the right are links to the topic pages that are relevant.

+Most importantly, at the top is a box to pick the geographies you want to look at.
+You can either type a place name or a "summary level" — meaning a type of geography, like state, county, place, etc.

+If you choose a summary level you'll also be asked to choose another, larger, summary level to filter the first choice by.
+An example: If you choose "places", you can then filter to choose places *in* Missouri, or places *in* St. Louis County.